This plant has no fragrance

 How to propagate Plumbago

-Cuttings can be used but is less successful when compared to suckering.
-Use semi-hardwood or hardwood cuttings and place in well-drained river sand till roots have formed.
+Cuttings can be used but are less successful when compared to suckering.
+Use semi-hardwood or hardwood cuttings and place in well-drained sand until roots have formed.

-This is the best way to propagate the Cape Leadwort.
-Cut the sucker with roots and stem off and plant in the desired area.
+The best way to propagate the Cape Leadwort is to remove the sucker - with roots and stem - and replant.

 Special features of Plumbago

 Cape Leadwoth is visited regularly by butterflies which could also serve as a pollinator for other plants.

 Birds, including robins, will visit your garden in flowering time.

 Screening is the main use of this wonderful plant in warmer climates.

 Make sure the soil is rich in compost and water regularly if placed in full sun.

 Other uses of Plumbago